r3-os/r3/examples/basic_gr_peach/README.md

 [rustup]: https://rustup.rs
 [installed]: https://rust-lang.github.io/rustup/cross-compilation.html

-This application can be loaded onto the target using OpenOCD and GDB.
+We are going to load this application onto the target using OpenOCD and GDB.
 In one terminal window, start an instance of OpenOCD using the supplied configuration file:

 ```shell
 openocd -f opencd.cfg